 - Speak clearly and at a natural pace.
 Speak clearly into the microphone, which should be close to your lips but without touching them.
 It’s natural to speak quickly when you’re nervous—try to slow down and speak at a normal pace.

 - Do not worry about your accent.
-Our raters are trained to disregard accents.
-Unless your accent prevents you from being understood, do not focus on it.
-Instead, concentrate on using good grammar, accurate and varied vocabulary, and providing complete answers.
+Don’t focus on your accent unless it dramatically limits your communication.
+Instead, concentrate on using good grammar, with accurate and varied vocabulary.
+Make sure you provide complete answers.

 - Take notes.
 While taking CAEL CE, you will be provided with notepaper and a pen.
 You may use these to take notes during any point in the test, though you may find it especially useful to outline some ideas for your speaking or writing responses.